JayHoltslander/jays-wp-htaccess/README.md

 An .htaccess file that I use for various Wordpress websites to improve performance, security, and functionality.
 *Some* informal tests on *some* sites have seen them *appear* to double in speed instantly just by uploading this file to the website's root folder. **Your results may vary**.
 Heavy emphasis has been placed on blocking malicious IPs and Bots.

+### Note:
+Not all sections within the file may apply to you or work on your server.
+Comment out or uncomment lines by prefixing them with a # symbol.

 :warning: Caution |
 ------------ |
 The .htaccess is a powerful file.
 One wrong move in the .htaccess file can make a website inaccessible.
-Make sure you have a backup of any original .htaccess file to restore via FTP if that happens.|
+Make sure you have a backup of any original .htaccess file to restore via FTP if that happens.
+If a featue doesn't work when using this file, comment out sections and use the process of elimination to detrmine which bit is incompatible.|

 <p align="center">
 <a href="https://raw.githubusercontent.com/JayHoltslander/jays-wp-htaccess/master/.htaccess">